Agade09/CG-Send-Binary/README.md

 # CG-Send-Binary
 Convert your locally compiled binary to a C++ code/text format that you can use on Codingame.com

+What it does:
+* Converts the binary to base64 text encoding
+* Outputs a .cpp file with code to recreate the binary file on the CG servers and run it

 How to use:
 * Compile this tool
 * Compile your AI as a linux binary